 Become a volunteer in our marine life program and protect these impressive creatures!
 As a volunteer abroad, you will work alongside enthusiastic locals.
 Educate tourists about the threats whales and dolphins are facing, conduct marine life research, or clean up the beach and sea.

 Horse Conservation Volunteering

 You love animals, but don’t like to get wet?
-No worries, our horse conservation programs got you.
+No worries, our horse conservation programs have got you.
 Explore Spain’s beautiful countryside while volunteering with horses.
 Work up-close with these incredible animals, clean their stables, and shower them with love.
 Whether you are an equestrian or simply like horses, our volunteer programs will cater to your interest and skills.

 Volunteer in a Childcare Program

 If you are an aspiring kindergarten teacher or simply love to spend your free time with kids, our childcare programs will be the right fit for you.
 Your volunteer tasks include playing games with children or helping older kids with their homework.